 Chase Freedom Unlimited®: Best Ongoing Rewards

 If you want to earn cash-back rewards without keeping track of rotating bonus categories, the Chase Freedom Unlimited® is another top credit card to consider.
 With this card, you’ll earn 3% cash back on all purchases in your first year up to $20,000 spent.
 After that earn unlimited 1.5% cash back on all purchases.
-Once you start earning points and score the huge signup bonus, you can cash them in for straight-up cash back, gift cards, or purchases made through Amazon.com.
+Once you start earning cash back, you can cash them in for straight-up cash back, gift cards, or purchases made through Amazon.com.

 Like the traditional Chase Freedom®, this card also pairs well with the Chase Sapphire Preferred® Card.
 When you have both, you can pool your points in your Sapphire account and use them for travel.